Dipra107/Hero-Apps__Productivity-Apps-Store/README.md

 ### Web Version

-You can access Hero Apps directly via your browser at [link to website].
+You can access Hero Apps directly via your browser at [https://wondrous-platypus-2dccae.netlify.app/].

 ### Mobile Version